yukikitayama/music/music_composition_1.md

   - A good piece should have both ascending and descending.
 If it only has one direction, it sounds dull and uninteresting.
 - Size of movement (Intervallic distance)
   - Conjunct
     - Movement by 2nds.
-Stepwise motion.
+Stepwise motion. movement with 1 step is also conjunct.
     - For example, D -> E (stepping up).
 D -> C (stepping down).
     - More natural movement than disjunct, more connected to scale into the human voice.
   - Disjunct